neilgaietto/RogueCached/README.md

 RogueCached
 ===========

-ASP.NET Cache objects are backed by serialization for faster reloads and async refreshes.
+ASP.NET Generic Repository for Cached objects.
+Cache is backed by serialization for faster reloads and enables async cache refresh.

 This project is in development and not ready for use.